Push Mower Buying Guide

 Washout Fitting

 A washout nozzle allows you to connect a garden hose to the mower deck and wash accumulated grass clippings from under the deck.
-This is a feature on some mowers that makes cleaning more convenient, but not needed.
+This feature on some mowers makes cleaning more convenient but unnecessary.

 Front Caster Wheels

 Caster wheels allow you to pivot a rear-drive mower on the back wheels.
-While most mowers have fixed-direction wheels, these rotate and allow greater precision in trimming your grass, but they are complicated while adjusting the height because the wheels need to be moved independently rather than all at once.
+While most mowers have fixed-direction wheels, these rotate and allow greater precision in grass trimming.
+Still, they are complicated when height adjustment because the wheels must be moved independently rather than all at once.

 Tall Rear Wheels

-Taller wheels help the mower move more easily through rough lawns and taller grass, but smaller wheels will still get the job done with a few more bumps.
+Taller wheels help the mower move more quickly through rough lawns and taller grass, but smaller wheels will still get the job done with a few more bumps.

 Drive